Today we’re taking a quick first look at the new AS10 from Knowledge Zenith (KZ).

 What do I think so far?
 The AS10 is outstanding.
 It impresses on a technical level like the ZS10 but without the bloomy mid-bass and recessed lower mids, and is nearly as easy on the ears for long listening sessions.
 It’s not as bright and potentially harsh or piercing as the ZS6 and other models in the lineup.
 They’re still fairly large, but smaller than the ZS6 and ZS10 so I suspect fit should be quite pleasant for most.
 KZ has been killing it with their releases this year, and the AS10 is no different.
 Hopefully the BA10, another 5 BA per side model coming soon, sounds this impressive.

-Thanks for reading, and be on the lookout for a full review soon.
+Thanks for reading, and be sure to read the full review here.

 This sample was sent over by Linsoul Tech free of charge for the purposes of review.
 That said, these impressions are mine and mine alone.
 If you’re interested in ordering a set, you can scoop them up here; https://www.amazon.com/KZ-Earphone-Resolution-Headphone-Cancelling/dp/B07G34D6PB/ref=sr_1_4?ie=UTF8&qid=1533431308&sr=8-4&keywords=as10+earbuds